khos2ow/worldwind.arc.nasa.gov/content/web/_index.md

 ### Technical contributors

-The Web WorldWind platform has had many technical contributors including the European Space Agency.
-It has provided valuable contributions on this platform.
-They have built apps such as Copernicus Sentinel that are powered by the WorldWind platform.
+The Web WorldWind platform has many technical contributors.
+In particular, the European Space Agency has provided valuable add-ons and improvements.These features have enabled to build various apps powered by the WorldWind platform, such as the Copernicus Sentinel mobile app.

 <br>